Research Back To Research Themes

 The over-arching goal of these objectives is to improve DRR interventions, leading to improved outcomes in livelihood programs, reduced risk or negative outcomes from shocks, reduced cost of humanitarian response, and enhanced community resilience in risk-prone areas.

-This project will be a collaborative effort between researchers at the Feinstein International Center and OFDA.
-Each case study will also work with partner institutions such as regional and international NGOs, in-country universities, research institutions, and international humanitarian agencies.
+This project was a collaborative effort between researchers at the Feinstein International Center and OFDA.
+For each case study we also worked with partner institutions such as regional and international NGOs, in-country universities, research institutions, and international humanitarian agencies.

 Examining Linkages between Disaster Risk Reduction and Livelihoods Literature Review